apache/spark/docs/installation.rst

 Connections
 '''''''''''
 Airflow needs to know how to connect to your environment.
-Information such as hostname, port, login and password to other systems and services is handled ``Admin->Connection`` section of the UI.
+Information such as hostname, port, login and passwords to other systems and services is handled in the ``Admin->Connection`` section of the UI.
 The pipeline code you will author will reference the 'conn_id' of the Connection objects.

 .. image:: img/connections.png